High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 where $\delta [ \cdot ]$ denotes the functional delta function, and $F$ reads

-The first term of Eq.~\eqref{eq:prob_density_GOE} is an energetic term in which we can neglect the $N \ln \epsilon$ term in the large $N$ limit, as the leading contribution is of order $N^2$ \footnote{This treatment of the $\epsilon$ term could look suspicious.
-The main point is that we are interested in the probability of the "macroscopic" density of eigenvalues, i.e. on scales of order one.}.
-The second term is an entropic factor $S(\rho_N)$ accounting for the number of ways one can have $N$ particles giving a density $\rho_N(\lambda)$ or equivalently the Jacobian of going from a probability distribution over eigenvalues $\{\lambda_{\alpha}\}$ to the density $\rho_N$.
-To compute this entropic factor, let us first replace the delta distribution by its Fourier representation introducing an auxiliary function $g$ leading to
+The first term of Eq.~\eqref{eq:prob_density_GOE} is an energetic contribution in which we can neglect the $N \ln \epsilon$ term in the large $N$ limit, as the leading contribution is of order $N^2$\footnote{This treatment of the $\epsilon$ term could look suspicious.
+The main point is that we are interested in the probability of the "macroscopic" density of eigenvalues, i.e. on scales of order one with respect to $N$.}.
+The second term is an entropic factor, that we will denote $S(\rho_N)$, accounting for the number of ways one can have $N$ particles giving a density $\rho_N(\lambda)$.
+It can also be seen as the Jacobian of the transformation going from an eigenvalue probability distribution to a functional of the density $\rho_N$.
+To compute this entropic factor, let us first replace the delta distribution by its Fourier representation introducing an auxiliary (imaginary) function $g$ leading to